giuliacappelli/MedinaStochasticOptimalityTheory/README.md

 # Medina (2007) StOT model: basic

-This script computes a model of the grammaticality of implicit objects/arguments based on Medina (2007)'s variant of Stochastic Optimality Theory.
+This script computes a model of the grammaticality of implicit objects based on Medina (2007)'s variant of Stochastic Optimality Theory.

 ## Getting Started
 The script is standalone and runs on Python 3.
 It has been tested on Ubuntu 20.10.